AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 In the **Assets view**, the search bar is visible on the top and can be accessed directly.
 * `Location:Assets` and `Path:/content/dam` are pre-selected to limit the search scope to your Experience Manager Assets repository.
 If you navigate to any other folder, `Path:/content/dam/<folder name>` displays in the Omni Search field to limit the search scope to the current folder.

-## Simple Search {#simple-search}
+## Basic Search {#basic-search}

 **Scenario 1: Perform a basic search using a `classic car` as the search keyword.**

-The keyword search is not case-sensitive and is a full-text search (across the popular metadata fields).
-If more than one keyword is used, **AND is the default operator between the keywords, thus, write AND between the keywords**.
+The keyword search is not case-sensitive and is a full-text search across the metadata fields that are included in the Asset *full text search* index (configurable in the index definition).
+If more than one keyword is used, **AND is the default operator between the keywords, thus, it considers a search for 'classic car' to be 'classic AND car'**.

 The search results that match all search terms in metadata fields are displayed first, followed by the search results that match any of the search terms in the smart tags.
 The approximate order of display of search results is: